 4.3.3.1.
 Fishway Auxiliary Water Systems.
 The fishway auxiliary water systems are mostly automated.
 If the automatic system fails, the system will be operated manually by project personnel.
 This will allow the fish facility to operate according to criteria while the automatic system is repaired.
 When this operation becomes necessary, project personnel will increase the surveillance of the adult system to ensure that criteria are being met.
 The FPOM will work with the project to determine the best operation in the event of an AWS failure during the adult passage season.

 4.3.3.1.a.
 South Ladder.
 If one of the three auxiliary water turbines fails, assuming all three turbines are being used to meet criteria, the output of the two remaining turbines will be increased to meet adult fishway criteria.
+The two floating orifice gates at units 18 & 19 may be closed to meet entrance criteria and will be coordinated through FPOM prior to closure.
 If a second turbine unit fails, the adult fish facility will be operated as follows until a fishway head of 1' is achieved:

 Comments: